sfackler/rust-postgres/README.md

 Development
 ===========
-Rust-Postgres is still under active development, so don't be surprised if APIs change and things break.
+Rust-Postgres is still in the early stages of development, so don't be surprised if APIs change and things break.
 If something's not working properly, file an issue or submit a pull request!